MailTape/MailTape-v1/_posts/2015-06-28-Indian-Wells.md

 <p id="outroduction">
-A big thanks to [Indian Wells](https://badpandarecords.bandcamp.com/album/indian-wells-pause "Indian Wells Bandcamp") for his selection and to [Kathy Lee](www.kathyylee.com "Kathy Lee's Website") for the artwork.
+A big thanks to [Indian Wells](https://badpandarecords.bandcamp.com/album/indian-wells-pause "Indian Wells Bandcamp") for his selection and to [Kathy Lee](www.kathyylee.com "Kathy Lee's Website") for the great artwork.
 That’s all folks!
 Enjoy your Sunday !
 </p>